 You collaborate in international, multidisciplinary design teams and take up individual designer roles (the designer-researcher, designer-sustainability coordinator, designer-manager, designer-entrepreneur, designer-social media guru,…).
-As part of this team, you will apply and share your previous design knowledge and interact directly with our clients and users.
-Learning directly from experts, SSD Master Classes, brings in professionals from creative industries that will share their knowledge, approaches and experiences.
+As part of the team, you will apply and share your previous knowledge and interact directly with our clients and users.
+The SSD Master Classes bring in professional experts from creative industries that will share their knowledge, approaches and experiences.

-You have a design degree (BA or MA in interior design or interior architecture, architecture, product or industrial design, furniture design, graphic design, interaction design, … design, …) but ...
+You have a degree (BA or MA in interior design or interior architecture, architecture, product or industrial design, furniture design, graphic design, interaction design, … design, …, social sciences, business, tourism,…) but ...

-- you are convinced that designers are not only responsible for the shape of spaces and objects but also for the experiences and well-being of all users in order to achieve true change.
+- you are convinced that we can not only design the shape of spaces and objects but also improve the experience and well-being of users.

-- you share the idea that the future-proof designer has a role to play in tackling contemporary social, cultural and economic challenges through evidence-based and human-centred design.
+- you share the idea that the future-proof designer can take up a role in tackling contemporary social, cultural and economic challenges, in contributing to achieve the UN Sustainable Development goals.

-- you want to learn even more how to apply designers’ skills, methods and user-centred approaches to improve spaces, objects, communication and services so they become more effective and closer to day-to-day lives.
+- you want to learn more on how to apply evidence-based and user-centred methods to improve spaces, objects, communication and services so they become more effective and closer to day-to-day lives.

-- you want to exchange knowledge and skills and collaborate in a cross-disciplinary way in challenging design projects in specific and real contexts such as Design for Learning, Design for Health, Design for Ageing, Design for Sustainable Development, Design for Hospitality, Design for Nature Preservation and much more.
+- you want to exchange knowledge and skills and collaborate in a cross-disciplinary way in challenging design projects in real contexts such as Design for Learning, Design for Health, Design for Ageing, Design for Sustainable Development, Design for Hospitality, Design for Nature Preservation, Design for the circular economy, Design for inclusive societies, and much more.